 While examining this picture, I am always amazed at how feelings can be conveyed only by hands.

 The bicycle, the hat and the coin

 I made this shot in Bologna.
-There is something interesting in its composition – a bicycle, an old man and a “coin” sign.
-So, it contains some contradictions in the picture, like, for instance, a graffiti on an old wall.
+There is something interesting in its composition – a bicycle, an old man, and a “coin” sign.
+So, it contains some contradictions in the picture, like, for instance, graffiti on an old wall.

 Night in Florence